 In iConference 2022, we invite participants to reflect through their research and engagement on these issues.
 Our principles – commitment to sustainable development; equity, diversity, and inclusion; openness; global reach – are reflected in our hoped-for practices for this conference.
-Our distributed organizational team spans three continents and multiple ethnicities and genders; our virtual conference minimizes our carbon footprint; our commitment to openness is reflected in opening events to our local publics and publishing our work in open access repositories.
+Our distributed organizational team spans three continents and multiple ethnicities and genders; our virtual conference minimizes our carbon footprint; our commitment to openness is reflected in all that we do.

 The 2022 Call for Participation will be circulated in spring of 2021.
 A presentation of the iSchools since 2005, iConference 2022 will be the 17th conference in our annual series.

 About the iConference

 Since 2005, the iConference series has provided forums in which information scholars, researchers and professionals share their insights on critical information issues in contemporary society.
 An openness to new ideas and research fields in information science is a primary characteristic of the event.
 Attendance has grown every year; participants appreciate the inspiring sense of community, high quality research presentations, and myriad opportunities for engagement.